Embodied Mindfulness Method™

 - How you relate to yourself?
 For example:

 - Do you respond to yourself with judgment or with compassion?

 - Do you respond to yourself with a lack of interest or with a sense of curiosity?

 - Do you respond to yourself with acceptance or with denial?

 - Do you respond to yourself by embracing the various parts of yourself?
 Or do you respond by rejecting the various parts of yourself?

 Part of the EMM process is helping you to become aware of these (often-times habitual) ways of responding.
-When we become aware, it frees us up to choose otherwise.
+When we become aware, it frees us up to chose otherwise.

 "Affect tolerance," as it is used in the Embodied Mindfulness Method, is the capacity, in any given moment, for tolerating your internal state (i.e., your feelings, sensations, and emotions).
 Having little capacity to tolerate one’s internal state lies at the heart of most if not all dissociative conditions, chronic pain conditions (that have no organic cause), many addictions, and many anxiety and depressive conditions.
 Quite likely it is also a factor in some pseudo seizure disorders.
 Indeed, the capacity for affect tolerance is often the “missing piece” for those who work with, or suffer from, these conditions.

 In EMM Sessions, you are constantly building your capacity for tolerating more intense internal states (both those perceived as "positive" and those perceived as "negative").
 As poet and philosopher Kahlil Gibran wrote: "The deeper that sorrow carves into your being, the more joy you can contain."